threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_kubernetes.md

 This primitive allows a user to deploy a kubernetes cluster.

 A cluster must be composed of at least 2 nodes.
 One master node and any number of worker nodes.

 A kubernetes cluster can be linked to our other primitives.

 ## Reservation definition

-Schema used to define a 0-DB namespace reservation:
+Schema used to define a kubernetes reservation:

-- **NodeId**: The node ID on which to Virtual machine will be created
 - **Size**: Kubernetes VMs come in 2 sizes. see [VM Sizes](#vm-sizes)
+- **ClusterSecret**: The value of this field must be the same for all the members of a cluster
 - **NetworkId**: The name of the network created using a [network](network.md) primitive
 - **Ipaddress**: The IP address to give to the VM
-- **ClusterSecret**: The value of this field must be the same for all the members of a cluster
 - **MasterIps**: If this VM is not the master of the cluster, add the IP address of the master node here
 - **SshKeys**: A list of SSH public keys to authorize into the VM.
 Don't forget to add yours here or you won't be able to reach the node at all